eschaefferUG/eschaefferUG.github.io/README.md

 ## Welcome to Schaeffer's Game Page!

 Here is a game that will use the HTML Canvas to display
+<h1>  Just a test to see if you can put markup together with markdown.
+Should see this fine if if works!</h1>
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for